hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/limit.md

 LIMIT 10
 ```

-The limit value is a numeric value that can be computed in the client application and does not
+The limit value is a numeric value that can be computed by the client application and does not
 need to be a constant value.